History of Port Vale F.C.: 1983–1999: The Rudge era

 John Rudge took over the management reins at Vale Park in December 1983, after the sacking of John McGrath following the club's form upon Vale's promotion to the Third Division.
-Rudge said that 'we cannot change things overnight', though did spark 'an amazing transformation of form' to oversee four consecutive home wins.
-The gap from safety was closed from nine to four points and by March he had 'achieved mission impossible' as the club escaped the relegation zone.
-However a poor end to the season saw the club relegation in 23rd place.
+Rudge said that 'we cannot change things overnight', though it did spark 'an amazing transformation of form' to oversee four consecutive home wins.
+The gap from safety was closed from nine to four points, and by March, he had 'achieved mission impossible' as the club escaped the relegation zone.
+However, a poor end to the season saw the club relegation in 23rd place.
 Positive signs for the future included a £50,601 profit and the rise to prominence of young striker Mark Bright.
 Yet Bright left in the summer, moving to Leicester City for £33,000.
-Top scorer Eamonn O'Keefe also requested a transfer, but did not get one.
+Top scorer Eamonn O'Keefe also requested a transfer but did not get one.

 Rudge steadied the ship, slashing the wage bill by £20,000.
 A young Robbie Earle began to show his promise, though it was veteran Alistair Brown who was the season's top scorer, with 21 strikes.
-A mid-table finish was acceptable considering the rebuilding effort Rudge made with the squad.
+Considering Rudge's rebuilding effort with the squad, a mid-table finish was acceptable.
 In May 1985, young Welshman Andy Jones was purchased from Rhyl for £3,000.
 He was soon joined by £12,000 defender John Williams and numerous others.
-Vale were promoted back to the third tier in 1985–86, finishing in fourth place, losing just once at Vale Park.
-During the season, they went on an eighteen-match unbeaten run, building their record largely on a solid defence.
-Jones and Earle scored eighteen and seventeen goals respectively.
+Vale were promoted back to the third tier in 1985–86, finishing in fourth place, losing just once at Vale Park. they went on an 18-match unbeaten run during the season, building their record largely on a solid defence.
+Jones and Earle scored 18 and 17 goals respectively.
 The only downside was the finances, as a loss of £79,474 was recorded, partly due to promotion bonus payouts.
 In the summer of 1986, new signings included Ipswich Town's reserve goalkeeper Mark Grew on a free, Aston Villa midfielder Ray Walker for £12,000, Sheffield United winger Paul Smith for £10,000 and Walsall striker Richard O'Kelly for £6,000.
 Rudge also turned down the management position at Preston North End.
-He also made an attempt to bring a young Steve Bull to Vale Park.
+He also attempted to bring a young Steve Bull to Vale Park.
 After an unconvincing start to 1986–87, Rudge sold John Williams to Bournemouth for £30,000 and brought in Bob Hazell from Reading on a free.
 This helped transform the club's defence, while Andy Jones' fantastic record of 37 goals helped win the Vale a twelfth-place finish.
 The only worrying sign was a £53,373 loss, increasing the club's debt to £363,878.